WASPXXX/nodeBeginner/README.md

 # nodeBeginner
-## bulid a web application with NodeJS to re101 IT
+## bulid a web application with NodeJS to re101 it
 * used through web browsers
 * upload a picture, stored in server and display through their browser
 ## key words